 Babies love wearing cozy knits!
 Ladies love wearing cozy knits!
-The Season of Cozy is upon us, but when we asked the Prudent Mamas, we discovered everyone is nervous about knits.
+When we asked the Prudent Mamas, we discovered everyone is nervous about knits.
 We get that!
 Since we have a bunch of cute patterns for knit jersey dresses and such planned for you, we thought we’d start by getting everyone comfortable with sewing knits.
 Let’s start with a little primer, including what equipment you need (or don’t need), the different stitches, and some basic tips to help you get on your way to Cozytown.

 From the feedback on our facebook page and twitter, we see that the Prudent Mamas have concerns about stretched out seams, popping threads, and slippage while sewing.
 The overall conclusion was that knits are scary.
 No!
 Knits are just stretchy.
 Let’s take the mystery out of sewing these stretchy beasts.

 Then you can make these cute dresses I share a pattern and tutorial for here: Beginner’s Jersey Baby Dress!

 Learn the basics of how to sew with knit jersey fabrics after the jump…

 How to Sew Knit Fabrics: Sewing With Jersey 101

 First we’ll talk about FABRIC, then GEAR, then STITCHING, and finally TIPS for sewing with knit jersey.
 Here we go…